 = = =

-In calculations of the final Index of Leftness (Rightness) of Economy the higher weight is given to Public Finance Sub-Index:
+As noted above, for 2015 the Index of Leftness (Rightness) of Economy is calculated in only one version with no Social Expenditures Sub-Index.
+The higher weight is given to Public Finance Sub-Index.

 IL(R)Ei = 0.30*PFi + 0.14*PRi + 0.14*FTi + 0.14*Li + 0.14*ERi + 0.14*MWi